Skip to main content

 <mathml>

-This option generates mathml files for any mathml objects that might exist inside of the word document.
+This option generates files for <mathml> objects that exist in the Word document.

 <mathml select="true"